 - Snowy Bricks can be crafted with Snow.

 - Magma Bricks can be crafted with Magma Blocks.
-These glow in the dark just like Magma.

 - Charred Nether Bricks can be crafted with Nether Bricks and a Fire Charge.

 - Sandstone Bricks (for all sandstone types) can be crafted with Cut Sandstone.

 - Blue Nether Bricks (1.16+ only) can be crafted with Nether Bricks and Warped Wart Blocks.
 Additionally, a similar recipe is added for Red Nether Bricks.

 - Warped and Twisted Blackstone Bricks (1.16.4+ only) can be crafted by combining Blackstone Bricks with the respective vine.